 With this important backdrop as support, Crew has developed our strategic asset development plan to enhance long-term sustainability and create meaningful value.

-Evident in Canada’s GHG performance compared to global emissions, Canada is making remarkable strides addressing climate change.
-Canadian oil and gas companies are global leaders in R&D investment and are held to strict regulations and emission disclosure policies ensuring transparency and honesty throughout the industry.
-Canadian companies possess the drive, knowledge, and skills to advance research and technological innovation, which will continue to drive the progress in the energy sector.
+Evident in Canada’s GHG performance compared to global emissions, Canada is making remarkable strides in addressing climate change.
+Canadian oil and gas companies are global leaders in R&D investment and are held to strict regulations and emission disclosure policies, ensuring transparency and integrity throughout the industry.
+Canadian companies possess the drive, knowledge, and skills to advance research and technological innovation, which will continue to drive progress in the energy sector.

 As the world focuses on emissions, clean-burning natural gas is increasingly replacing coal for power generation.
 As renewables continue to develop, Canadian natural gas becomes a critical component acting as a bridge fueling the world to move towards a lower-carbon future over time.

 Canadian natural gas is a clean burning hydrocarbon that emits significantly less emissions than coal and diesel.

 Canadian natural gas will provide grid stability during the transition to renewable energy.
 It can be used as a supplementary fuel in replacing diesel and is the source of Liquefied natural gas (“LNG”) and Blue Hydrogen which are two additional clean burning energy options.

 Canadian natural gas significantly contributes to the Canadian economy through jobs, taxes, and royalties.

 Canadian natural gas is extracted and processed in a country known for ethical, responsible, and safe operations.

 Canadian-produced hydrocarbons are from the world’s third largest reserves, are ESG positive, and have competitive breakeven supply costs.